Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Special Snowflake.md

 *Location: Prison (motivation: to constrain and prevent exit)*

-For the well-off, a private cabin means barely having to leave [[the expert]] slopes on the far side of the resort.
+For the well-off, a private cabin means barely having to leave [[The Expert]] slopes on the far side of the resort.
 Each of the dozen or so private cabins are restocked weekly with food and supplies, including firewood, gasoline, and emergency flares.
 Sturdy, but in bad weather they’re cut off from the hotel.

 # The Slopes